Mountain

 Sentinel Spartans

 The top men's talent from Montana in a long time.
-Sits out this year's Goat Game—then responds by leading the #1 ranked team in the state and becoming the #1 ranked player in Montana.
+Leading the #1 ranked team in the state and becoming the #1 ranked player in Montana.

 Zane Gilhouse